 Jack and the FlumFlum Tree

 When their twin boys were born prematurely, David and Gemma Springford spent over eight weeks in a neonatal unit.
 Reading books to their babies helped them to bond with their boys and formed some of their most special memories as a family.
 Jack and the FlumFlum Tree was a particular family favourite and Dave and Gemma have donated a copy of this book to babies in neonatal units across Scotland, in partnership with Scottish Book Trust.
-Find out more about their experience and how they feel reading in the unit helped them in this film(this will open in a new window).
+Find out more about their experience and how they feel reading in the unit helped them in this film.

 Full video transcript